avitretiak/rusty-nail/README.md

 3. Commit your changes (git commit -am 'Add my feature').
 4. Push to the branch (git push origin feature/my-feature).
 5. Create a new Pull Request.

-## Acknowledgements
-Thanks to the Rust community for their amazing support and resources.